 Rice, confetti, balloons, birdseed, rose petals, etc. may not be thrown or released inside the Chapel, on the outside steps, or on the sidewalks around the Chapel.

+Wedding parties may not tape, tack, or nail anything to the pews or woodwork of Mead Chapel.
 All decorations must be set up and removed completely within your two-hour reservation period.
 Again, please be considerate of other wedding parties.